determined-ai/determined/docs/integrations/notification/slack.rst

 .. image:: /assets/images/slack-incoming-webhooks-page.jpeg
    :width: 100%

-Now that Webhooks are enabled we can set up a new webhook integration.
+Now that webhooks are enabled we can set up a new webhook integration.
 Click the **Add New Webhook to Workspace** button at the bottom of the page.
-On the next page you will be a asked to select a channel for your webhook to post to.
-Choose a channel and then hit **Allow** and you will be taken back to the Incoming Webhooks page.
+On the next page you will be asked to select the channel that will receive webhook updates.
+Choose a channel and then press the **Allow** button and you will be taken back to the Incoming Webhooks page.

 .. _setting-up-webhook-in-determined: